kgrantsasson/kgrantsasson.github.io/twitter.md

 ![Heatmap](heatdensitymap.png)

-We can see in this map that the areas with higher Dorian-related twitter activity correspond with the regions most impacted by the hurricane.
+We can see in this map that the areas with higher Dorian-related twitter activity correspond with the regions most impacted by the hurricane, yet there are smaller hotspots in Alabama, where Trump claimed the Hurricane would hit.

 Next, I wanted to created a spatial culter map of tweets related to Dorian.
 I opened GeoDa cand created a spatial wights matrix using the "Weights Manager" tool.
 Then, I created a local G* cluster map.